Fraud Protection: Tips to Prevent and Avoid Chargebacks

 10. Be mindful of any order that appears suspicious or “too good to be true,” or where a 1st time customer seems to be in an extreme rush.
 Do your due diligence by attempting to contact the customer by email or phone to investigate.

-11. And it’s always good practice to plainly post all refund and return policies.
+11. It’s always good practice to plainly post all refund and return policies.
 This can prevent misunderstandings and disputes which in turn may keep the level of chargebacks at a lower level.